Tyson Gay: 2009 World silver and US record

 Gay returned to competition after the indoor athletics season, recording a new 400 m personal best of 45.57 seconds in May.
 In his first 200 m outing of the season at the Reebok Grand Prix, he set a personal best and meet record of 19.58 seconds.
 This was the third fastest 200 m run ever, after Bolt and Johnson's world record-setting times.
 Following a wind-aided (3.4 m/s) 100 m run of 9.75 s at the US Championships, Gay stated that he could beat the world record if he improved his technique.
 Record holder Bolt dismissed the challenge, saying that it would be difficult for Gay as "he is more of a 200 m runner".
 At the Golden Gala in July, Gay beat Asafa Powell's 9.88 season's best with a 9.77 second run, equaling his own U.S. record.
 This improved upon Bolt's previous world leading time of 9.86 seconds.

 The first event at the 2009 World Championships in August was the 100 m.
 After two sub-10 clockings in the preliminary rounds, Gay reached the final, along with Jamaicans Bolt and Powell.
 He ran a new US record of 9.71 seconds in the race, the third-fastest time in history, but even so had to settle for second place, losing his 100 m world title to Bolt, who knocked 0.11 seconds off the world record with a run of 9.58 seconds.
+However the 100m final aggravated a groin/hip injury he had being dealing with, and he subsequently withdrew from the 200m event to focus on recovery, hoping to get better for the 4x100m relay, but decided to withdraw from that too.

 At the Shanghai Golden Grand Prix, on September 20, 2009, Gay ran the second-fastest men's 100 m on record, winning in 9.69 seconds, matching Usain Bolt's winning time at the Beijing Olympics in 2008.
 After beating Powell for the sixth time in Daegu, Gay stated that he would reconsider his plans for groin surgery in the off-season as it was mainly a case of resolving discomfort when running, rather than a more serious injury.